pupil-labs/pupil-docs/neon/neon-player/index.md

 1. **Timeline Events**: Plugins can add temporal events to this expandable panel.
 1. **Timeline**: Control the playback of the video with the play/pause button (or spacebar on your keyboard).
 Drag the playhead (vertical line) to the desired point in time.

-   - **Trimming**: Drag either end of the timeline to set a trim beginning and ending trim marks.
-The trim section marks directly inform the section of video/data to export.
+   - **Trimming**: Drag the green rounded rectangles at either end of the timeline to set beginning and ending trim markers.
+The trim section markers specify the section of the video/data to export.
    - **Frame Stepping**: You can use the arrow keys on your keyboard or the `<<` `>>` buttons to advance one frame at a time while the playback is paused.
    - **Playback Speed**: To change the playback speed, use the arrow keys on your keyboard or the `<<` `>>` buttons during playback.
 There are 5 available playback speeds: `0.25x`, `0.5x`, `1x` (default), `2x`, `4x`.